Team Safeguarding Policy

 ➢ to provide an annual report in relation to safeguarding at the APCM, including a statement reporting on progress and whether or not the PCC has complied with its duty to have ‘due regard’ to the House of Bishops’ Safeguarding Policy and Practice Guidance.

-The Team Office has provided each PCC with information that is to be displayed and easily accessible about how to contact the Diocesan Safeguarding Advisers, their Parish Safeguarding Officer; and how to get help outside the church with child and adult safeguarding issues.
+The Team Office has provided each PCC with information that must be displayed and easily accessible about how to contact the Diocesan Safeguarding Advisers, their Parish Safeguarding Officer; and how to get help outside the church with child and adult safeguarding issues.

-The Team website ( www.papworthteamchurches.org ) shows details for each parish, and on each parish’s page, secure contact message details for the Parish Safeguarding Officers.
+The Team website ( www.papworthteamchurches.org ) shows details for each parish, and on each parish’s page, contact details for the Parish Safeguarding Officers.

 The Papworth Team Ministry has in place for each and all parishes in the Team Ministry, procedures: